jreitz/lua-shares-server/README.md

-# lua-shares-server - A Social Counts Server
+# lua-shares-server - A Counts Server

 lua-shares runs in nginx to provide a single API request return all your social-share counts.
 Each social network is queried server-side and in parallel. lua-shares can also cache the social counts in memcached for even faster response times on your popular pages.
 It can easily handle very high request volume, with consistent, low latency.